Yacht Charter US Virgin Islands

 If you are at sea and in danger, call MAYDAY on VHF Ch16.
 If you have a mechanical fault and can make it to/are on a mooring you will be able to phone a number given by the yacht charter company.

-What should I think of before I hire a Yacht in USVI?
+What should I think of before I rent a Yacht in USVI?

 Do you have the experience to handle the yacht charter you want to book?
 Where do you want to go?
 You won't require warm clothing but do bring some windproof layers.